nick-rubin/dsp/lessons/statistics/2-4-cohens_d.md

 [Think Stats Chapter 2 Exercise 4](http://greenteapress.com/thinkstats2/html/thinkstats2003.html#toc24) (Cohen's d)

-Communicate the problem, how you solved it, and the solution, within each of the following markdown files.
-(You can include code blocks and images within markdown.)

-The problem here is what the best analytical approach might be to determine if first babies are lighter or heavier than non-first babies.
-For example, it might be best to simply compare the mean of both categories.
-I might instead recommend using the median.
-This would provide the point in the distribution where a babies' weight is equally likely to be above and below it, rather than averaging all weights.
+The problem here is two-fold, first determining what the best analytical approach might be to find out if first babies are lighter or heavier than non-first babies, the second being to compare the difference between the two to the difference in pregnancy length.
+To tackle the first problem, it might be best to simply compare the mean of both categories, but the median might also prove helpful.
+Rather than the average, the median would provide the point in the distribution where a babies' weight is equally likely to be above and below it.
+Regardless of the median's importance  the tool we'll be using to compare the two will be Cohen's *d*, which uses mean in its calculations, so while I'll be presenting the median below for context, it's important to note the mean will be what we use.